 - Availability zone: No preference

-- VPC security groups: Choose existing VPC security groups, then remove default, and add
+- VPC security group: Choose existing, then remove default, and add

 - Database name: leave blank

 - Backup: Your preference - at least 1 day

 - Encryption: Your preference

 - Maintenance: Your preference (but we recommend Enable auto minor version upgrade so that security patches are applied quickly)